leroyle/xiao_memfault/README.md

 switched as one expects.

 ## NOTE: This is a PlatformIO project work in progress.
 ### NOTE: Throughout the course of developing this project we on several occasions have blown out bootloader code which has required a reload of the boot loader.
 This due to our experimenting, not the fault of the Memfaul SDK.
 If using this project be prepared for the same.
-This may require reloading via the device SWD/J-Link interface.
+This may require reloading the boot loader code via the device SWD/J-Link interface.

 #### A simple example implementation of Memfault.com (remote monitoring for Embedded devices)
 Memfault is a framework that allows remote monitoring of your embedded devices.